brython-dev/brython/www/doc/en/html.md

 > such as a string, a number, etc., or an instance of another class in
 > the **html** module

+> If *content* is a string, it is interpreted as HTML code.
+To specify the
+> text content of an element, set it as the value of property `text`.

 > *attributes* is a sequence of keywords corresponding to the
 > [attributes](http://www.w3.org/TR/html5-author/index.html#attributes-1) of
 > the HTML tag.
 If the attribute contains a hyphen (-) it must be replaced by